In communist China, those deemed to be promoting dangerous Capitalist ideas were subjected to severe crackdown under the Cultural Revolution.

 And yet, the essence of the comparison still stands.
 The magnitude of persecution being heaped upon Peter Thiel might be trivial compared to the Russian gulags, but the general principle behind both remains the same.
 That certain ideas are dangerous, and anyone who endorses such dangerous ideas is worthy of punishment.

-To think of human beings as animals, capable of experiencing suffering only when physically harmed, degrades the very essence of the human condition by ignoring the economic and social needs that every one of us yearns for.
-To claim that the economic and social persecution endured by its victims is not persecution at all, is a slap on the face to millions who’ve experienced its cold pressing grips.
+To think of that human beings can experience suffering only when physically harmed, degrades the very essence of the human condition by ignoring the economic and social needs that every one of us yearns for.
+To claim that the economic and social persecution is not persecution at all, is a slap on the face to millions who’ve experienced its cold pressing grips.

 But let’s return to the original premise that we started this journey on.
 The premise that certain ideas are so dangerous, that they need to be censored by persecuting its proponents.
 Does such a premise truly hold up?
 If you believe in the ideals of Free Speech, the answer is clearly no. Every western citizen has had the axioms of Free Speech drilled into their heads as kids, but why do we believe in Free Speech?
 Why do we support, the First Amendment?
 If ideas such as racism, sexism and bigotry are so dangerous, why do we guarantee legal immunity to their proponents?
 Why not simply lock them up in prison, as is done in other countries?
 Why not outright ban these dangerous ideas?